Skip to main content

 Once the manifest is applied, CKS will adjust the number of Nodes in the Node Pool accordingly.

-Removing Nodes from a Node Pool may take a moment.
+• Removing Nodes from a Node Pool can take some time.

 Verify the updated Node Pool